1j01/audio-sponge/README.md

   - Videos can be edited, which is likely to ruin timecodes
   - [Content-addressable storage](https://en.wikipedia.org/wiki/Content-addressable_storage) would be better, but might not be practical
   - Caching media can work but it's a lot heavier than a list of search results; video can take up a lot of space
-- (Random decsisions can be made pseudorandom easily)
+- (Random decisions can be made pseudorandom easily)

 ## Project Structure